-What you must pay when Services that are covered for you you get these services Vision care Covered services include: There is no coinsurance, Outpatient physician services for the diagnosis and copayment, or deductible for treatment of diseases and injuries of the eye, including Medicare-covered Eye treatment for age-related macular degeneration.
-Exams.
-Original Medicare does not cover routine eye exams (eye refractions) for eyeglasses/contacts There is no coinsurance, For people who are at high risk of glaucoma, we will copayment, or deductible for cover one glaucoma screening each year.
-People at Medicare-covered glaucoma high risk of glaucoma include: people with a family screening. history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic There is no coinsurance, Americans who are 65 or older copayment, or deductible for • For people with diabetes, screening for diabetic one pair of Medicare retinopathy is covered once per year covered eyewear after • One pair of eyeglasses or contact lenses after each cataract surgery. cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second Prior authorization may be required.
-Eyewear allowance for one pair of glasses (frame and lenses) or contact lenses from a network provider up to \$200 value every year.
-You are responsible for any
+Services that are covered for you What you must pay when you get these services

+Covered services include:

+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Eyewear allowance for one pair of glasses (frame and lenses) or contact lenses from a network provider up to \$300 value every year.
+You are responsible for any amounts beyond the allowance.